-If you would like to see this Society back, please email the Societies Development Coordinator Megan Cunningham (email@example.com) and she will talk you through the process.
+If you would like to see this Society back, please follow the process on the Start Your Own Page and return a New Society Booklet to the Societies Development Coordinator Megan Cunningham (firstname.lastname@example.org).
+Please include in your booklet your new vision for the society.
 Being a committee member can be a very rewarding way to create the communities you want to be a part of.

 As students dealing with mental illness (who have been through both NHS and UAL mental health services) this society was created as a way to reach out and help others.
 You aren't alone, and if you need a safe space to be your awesome self - mental health issues and all - that is what we're here for.
 You don't need a diagnosed mental health condition to join, but please be mindful that we are here for students dealing with sensitive personal issues.
 Sensitivity and openness to listening without judgement is crucial.
 Over the past year, we have built connections with multiple mental health charities for additional support.
 We can signpost you to these organisations and to further support from the university, if you require it.

 Our hard work was recognised at the Students' Union Society Awards 2018 - we were nominated for multiple awards and we won the award for Best New Society.